naemon/naemon.github.io/documentation/usersguide/configmain.md

 </tr>
 </table>

-<p>This directive is used to specify an <a href="configobject.html">object configuration file</a> containing object definitions that Naemon should use for monitoring.
-Object configuration files contain definitions for hosts, host groups, contacts, contact groups, services, commands, etc.  You can seperate your configuration information into several files and specify multiple <i>cfg_file=</i> statements to have each of them processed.</p>
+This directive is used to specify an <a href="configobject.html">object configuration file</a>
+containing object definitions that Naemon should use for monitoring.

+Object configuration files contain definitions for hosts, host groups, contacts, contact groups, services, commands, etc.

+You can seperate your configuration information into several files and specify multiple <i>cfg_file=</i> statements to have each of them processed.

 <a name="cfg_dir"></a>
 #### Object Configuration Directory